 Huntingburg, Ind. – Farbest Foods, Inc., will soon break ground for a new turkey processing plant in the U.S. Highway 41 Industrial Park in Vincennes, IN.
-Projected completion date is 2014.
+The projected completion date is 2014.

 Once up and running, the new processing plant will initially employ some 300 people with the potential of employing as many as 700, Farbest Foods reports.
 In addition, the company is planning the construction of a new feed mill that will have the potential to employ up to 30.